 The Canadian Forces Dental Care Plan (CFDCP) benefits will follow the family to the US.
 With the higher average cost of US dental care, the need for CAF members to submit a treatment plan (to Great West Life) before any significant work is committed is paramount.
 This would apply to treatments such as orthodontic work.

 Great West Life

 With respect to the submission of dental claims, the CFSU(CS) will be able to guide you through the process.
 However, it is important to understand and recognize that the interaction between dental (and medical) insurance companies and the member remains the responsibility of the CAF member.

 Medical / Dental Advances

-While the US health care system can be confusing and sometimes more administratively complex than experienced in Canada, familiarity with our CF medical and dental plans will only serve to ease the transition into these systems.
-All CF members and their families can be assured that CFSU(CS) will provide as much assistance as possible to help answer any questions you may have.
+While the US health care system can be confusing and sometimes more administratively complex than experienced in Canada, familiarity with our CAF medical and dental plans will only serve to ease the transition into these systems.
+All CAF members and their families can be assured that CFSU(CS) will provide as much assistance as possible to help answer any questions you may have.